Hospitalia/hospitalia.gent/README.md

     The site is now running at `http://localhost:8000`!

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

+## Contact

+Any questions or remarks regarding this website or repository may be directed at [web@hospitalia.gent](mailto:web@hospitalia.gent)